Frequently Asked Questions

 1. What do I need to bring?

-Toiletries (i.e. soap, toothpaste, shampoo, etc.), bath towel(s), bedding: preferably a sleeping bag and pillow otherwise sheets and blankets, head covering, musical instruments – for those who have instruments such as dilruba, harmonium, tabla, etc., and would like to use them in the kirtans, personal water bottle.
+Toiletries (i.e. soap, toothpaste, shampoo, etc.), bath towel(s), bedding: preferably a sleeping bag and pillow otherwise sheets and blankets, personal water bottle, head covering, musical instruments – for those who have instruments such as dilruba, harmonium, tabla, etc., and would like to use them in the kirtans.
 See question 11 below.
 A detailed list will be sent to all attendees.

 2. Is this camp right for me?
 Will I “fit in”?